Deep Clustering of Text Representations for Supervision-free Probing of Syntax: Experimental Details

-We use the standard measure of many-to-one \citep[M1;][]{johnson2007doesn} accuracy to evaluate our framework on POSI.
-For CoLab, we use the F1 score to benchmark our framework, following \citet{drozdov2019unsupervised2}, ignoring the spans which have only a single word and spans with the ``TOP'' label.
-In addition to F1 score, which is typically used to evaluate parsing performance, we also report M1 accuracy for CoLab to show the clustering performance more naturally and intuitively.
+{\bf Evaluation Metrics:} For \posi, we use the standard measures of many-to-one \citep[M1;][]{johnson2007doesn} accuracy and V-Measure~\cite{vmeasure}.
+For \colab, we use F1 score following \citet{drozdov2019unsupervised2}, ignoring spans which have only a single word and spans with the ``TOP'' label.
+In addition to F1, we also report M1 accuracy for \colab to show the clustering performance more naturally and intuitively.